How to Naturally Lengthen Your Luteal Phase

 After your egg has been released, your body releases progesterone and thickens the lining of the uterus to prepare for pregnancy.

 This process is 12-14 days long, or roughly two weeks.
 In a cycle that’s on average 28 days long, 14 days is typically the norm.

 A Luteal Phase less than 11 days consistently could pose an issue with conceiving or maintaining a healthy pregnancy.

 What is a luteal phase defect?

 A luteal phase defect is defined as having low levels of progesterone during the luteal phase.
 These low levels ultimately lower progesterone, making it difficult to sustain a pregnancy.

 In a study, 18% of women were noted to have a short luteal phase, overall it was determined that a short luteal phase can affect fertility, but only 3% of women suffer from recurring short luteal phases.

 How do I know if my luteal phase is short?

 Typically if your luteal phase is 11 days or less, you may have a luteal phase defect.
-But having your doctor perform tests to check your luteal phase is the most accurate way to know.
+But having your doctor perform tests to check your luteal phase is the most accurate way to know (you can also calculate it yourself).
 Charting your cycles will also determine whether or not your short luteal phases are reoccurring.